 Incineration although has been hailed as effective method and adopted in Malaysia, it carries with it potential threat to the environment as it emits toxic byproducts such as dioxins, furans and others when plastic that is made from PVC are burned.
 Long term exposure poses various health complications to humans and animal such as liver failure and cancer (WHO, 2011).
-Other common problem related to incinerators is performance below its optimum level (Mohd Rozainee Taib, 2008), which may lead to high emission of dioxing.
-World Health Organization outlined 800 degree Celcius as the acceptable level, which is very difficult to be achieved by incinerator.
+Other common problem related to incinerators is performance below its optimum level (MohdRozaineeTaib, 2008), which may lead to high emission of dioxing.
+World Health Organization outlined 800 degree Celsius as the acceptable level, which is very difficult to be achieved by incinerator.
 The Department of Environment of Malaysia is drafting a new legislation on dioxin as the regulation on standard dioxin emission was nonexistent (DOE, 2009).
-Studies by Agarwal (1998) supports this finding by stating that incinerator.
-More importantly, incinerators are unable to mitigate contamination problems that take place during the pre- incineration process.
+Studies by Agarwal (1998) supports this finding by stating that incinerator encourages more waste as waste is thought as easily disposed off with incinerator.
+More importantly, incinerators are unable to mitigate contamination problems that take place during the pre-incineration process.